-Cryotherapy has been used in medicine for more than 40 years and recently for treatment of heart arrhythmias and peripheral vascular disease.
+Cryotherapy has been used in several applications in medicine for more than 40 years.
+More recently it has also become one of the treatment options for heart arrhythmias and peripheral vascular disease.

-The initial work leading to the formation of CryoTherapeutics was carried out in the area of development of cryotherapy devices for application to treatment of atherosclerosis and this work has lead to the generation of a number of approved patents held by the company and several patents pending.
-The system is comprised of a catheter that is inserted into the coronary artery for delivery of cryoenergy at temperatures below zero, and a control unit delivering a cryogen at the required temperature.
+Cryotherapeutics was formed based on initial development of a cryotherapy device, intended for cryotherapy applications for treatment of atherosclerosis.
+This development has allowed to secure a number of approved patents held by the company with several more patents pending.
+The CryoTherapeutics CTS system is comprised of a catheter that is inserted into the coronary artery for delivery of cryoenergy at temperatures below zero, and a console controlling the delivery of a cooling agent to achieve the required temperature for effective cryotherapy.

-- Preclinical studies have shown that cryotherapy can stabilize plaque in relevant animal models
+- Preclinical studies have shown that cryotherapy can stabilize high-risk plaque in relevant animal models.

-- Cryotherapy treats underlying pathophysiology of inflamed region
+- Cryotherapy treats underlying pathophysiology of inflamed perivascular region.